 If you have any item you would like added to this News page, click on the pigeon "send a message" link.
-Please send photos if you have them.

 There are many ways you can help the Bristol U3A - if you have time or skills you can offer please do get in touch with a member of the Committee.
 However, if you STILL have spare time, or are looking for something else, there are many reputable organisations looking for help.
 The Volunteering Opportunities page lists some organisations which have specifically asked for help.

 Bristol U3A Newsletters